xndrmcw/welcome/content/post/mario_kart_viz/index.md

   <img src="header.jpg">
 </figure>

-Tidy Tuesday is such a fantastic source of data for my visualizations.
+Tidy Tuesday is such a fantastic source of data for creating visualizations.
 There's such a broad range of datasets - this one focused on speedrun times from Mario Kart 64!
 I hardly remember playing the N64, but I like video games, so I figured I'd give it a shot.

 I went for something a bit more subtle this time - most of my past visualizations are very "in your face," and I figure it's good to be able to do both.
 Emil Mata is one of my favorite twitter users (they make AMAZING visualizations), and I pulled my theme (fonts, sizing, background color) from his GitHub.
 Check out some of the INCREDIBLE work Emil does [here!](https://twitter.com/emilmalta)

 ## I created three graphs!
 Hopefully they're self-explanatory.
+---
 <img src="graph1.png">
+---
 <img src="graph2.png">
+---
 <img src="graph3.png">
+---
 The biggest struggle I had with this visualization was probably the dataframe work.
 I had to manipulate some of the columns, and it was a lot of work I'd never done before.
 It was fun, though!
 A nice challenge.
 I had to write my first ever StackOverflow question!
 It was breathtaking.
 Jokes aside, it felt cool to be a part of that community.
 I tried to give back (by answering a question) but most of the stuff people need help with is way above my paygrade.
 Oh well!

 ## Thanks for reading, if you did!